PoonLab/courses/GradPythonCourse/SequenceData.md

 In class I'll show you how to write these functions into a text file and call them in non-interactive mode.

-## SAM format
+### SAM format
 The SAM (sequence alignment/map) format has become a standard format for recording output from programs that align short read data against one or more reference genome sequences.
+Even NCBI BLAST results can be downloaded in SAM format!
 It is a tabular data format with tab-separated values and comments prefixed with `@` characters.
 Since we've covered parsing tabular data sets, the SAM format makes a nice opportunity to review what we've learned.

 ```